Joplin, 2012 Creative Community | The Butterfly Effect: Dreams Take Flight , community mura l led by Dave Lowenstein

 TIPS FOR A GREAT NOMINATION

-Creating a compelling case is not difficult.
-Here are how-to tips from Virginia Sanders, our Missouri Arts Awards coordinator.
+Creating a compelling case to be honored in our Missouri Arts Awards is not difficult.
+Here are how-to tips from Virginia Sanders, our special projects coordinator.

 • Tell real stories, not just list statistics.
 “How has your nominee had a lasting effect on someone’s life?
 How has it helped your community?”